8 Single-Use Food Related Items to Replace

 While I'd love to have simple, chic reusable cloth or cotton bags, I currently have a couple of bags from Trader Joe's that the cashier gave to me my first time getting reusable bags!
 But I do plan on investing in cotton grocery bags in the near future.

-I think most people know about the importance of usable grocery bags, but fewer people realize that the bags they put their produce in are actually harmful too!
+I think most people know about the importance of reusable grocery bags, but fewer people realize that the bags they put their produce in are actually harmful too!

 I got my produce bags from BagMeFrankfurt which is a shop on Etsy.
 The exact design I got is no longer for sale, but they have a ton of great products and I'm looking into getting this set soon.The bags I got from her the first time took a bit of time to arrive, but they are so cute and durable and I love them!